burnnat/hymns-of-the-faith/content/week-9/notes.md

  - Though not a trained performer, Bennard often sang and played guitar at revivals
  - Voted “most popular hymn” in a national survey of 1960, as reported by {{{book "The Flint Journal"}}}

 1. Despite nearly instant popularity, “The Old Rugged Cross” has also been subject to fierce criticism (it took 50 years to be included in the Methodist hymnal).
 In 1967, the prominent hymnologist and scholar Erik Routley called it “a monstrous blasphemy,” saying, “I believe it to be wrong, misleading, and spiritually wicked to treat the Cross as affectionately as that lyric does.”
-Or consider this quote from a 2003 symposium of the Christian Conference of Asia:
+Or consider this quote from a 2003 symposium of the Christian Conference of Asia (Dr. Muriel Orevillo-Montenegro, Silliman University Divinity School):

 	> Shall I cling to the "old rugged cross"?
 My answer is no. I refuse to cling to the mystified and romanticized symbol of violence that had for centuries endorsed the subjugation of peoples and reinforces the suffering of women at the intersection of patriarchy, sexism, classism, racism, and ethnocentrism.
-	(Dr. Muriel Orevillo-Montenegro, Silliman University Divinity School)

 	What is the proper place of the cross in Christian worship?
 Do we focus on it too much?
 Too little?